Auto Accident Lawyers in Columbia South Carolina

 Common Causes of a Car Crash

 Car accidents occur because of a variety of reasons, but can often be traced back to negligence on the part of one or both drivers.
-Oftentimes, car crashes occur because of inclement weather, speeding, or ignoring traffic signage and instruction, but includes the following causes:
+Oftentimes, car crashes occur because of inclement weather, or a variety of dangerous driving practices like speeding, or ignoring traffic signage and instruction.
+But car accidents also include the following causes:

 - Distracted driving – distracted driving can include the use of any type of technology, eating, drinking, grooming, or interacting with passengers in the vehicle

-- Drunk or impaired driving – horrible car accident occur on a regular basis because of drunk driving or because of drivers that are under the influence of drugs
+- Drunk or impaired driving – horrible motor vehicle collisions occur on a regular basis because of drunk driving or because of drivers that are under the influence of drugs

 - Speeding – speeding is often a factor in auto accidents as it stops a driver from being able to react as quick as they think they will be able to

-- Reckless driving – any time a person is driving wildly out of control, excessively speeding, or ignore traffic signal and signage, they may be guilty of reckless driving which can lead to horrible accidents and injuries
+- Reckless driving – any time a person is driving wildly out of control, excessively speeding, or ignore traffic signal and signage, they may be guilty of reckless driving or aggressive driving, which can lead to horrible accidents and injuries to victims and the at fault driver himself

 There can also be car accidents that occur because of something outside of a motorists’ hands.
 These are often one of the following: